 Inversion in the musical sense is basically playing melodies upside-down.
-This means to create an inverted version of a melody, for every movement that the original melody makes (such as a semitone or a major 3rd), the inverted melody also makes exactly the same movement, but in the opposite direction.
+This means to create an inverted version of a melody, for every movement that the original melody makes (such as a semitone or a major 3rd), the inverted melody also makes exactly the same degree of movement, but in the opposite direction.

-The most famous example of inversion is the 18th variation from Rhapsody on a Theme of Paganini by Sergei Rachmaninoff, which is based on an inversion of the melody of Caprice No. 24 by Niccolò Paganini.
-This was also the primary inspiration for the development of my technique, which started in early 2009 when I became curious about inversion and how exactly these two pieces were related.
+The most famous example of chromatic inversion is the 18th variation from Rhapsody on a Theme of Paganini by Sergei Rachmaninoff, which is based on an inversion of the melody of Caprice No. 24 by Niccolò Paganini.
+This was also the primary inspiration for the development of the composition technique, which started in early 2009 when I became curious about inversion and how exactly these two pieces were related.

 Take a moment to listen to the main melody of each piece here:

 Both pieces are very famous and widely performed pieces in their own right, but before 2009 I had no idea they were so closely connected.
 You may recognise the 18th variation from a number of films (including Groundhog Day and Somewhere in Time).

 I suggest at this point actually sitting down at a piano or your instrument of choice, and try playing through the two extracts of the melodies:

 Notice that the step between each note is the exact opposite for these two melodies.
 Also, if you are able to play by ear then when you play the rest of the melodies, then you may notice that it is not an absolutely exact inversion, as the rhythm is different and one or two notes have been added or removed in Rachmaninoff's version.
 So essentially the 18th variation is based around an inversion of the theme, but is not an exact inversion, which I come onto shortly.

 After playing the above two pieces, I then wondered how successful this technique would be when applied to any other melody.
 The very first piece I attempted to invert was the song "No Surprises" by Radiohead, as the intro has a simple rhythm.